MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0080-fieldlengthdecreasenotallowed.md

 ## How to fix this diagnostic

 Reverting the change will fix this diagnostic.
-If reducting the length of the field is required, the recommended approach is to mark it as [Obsolete Pending](../properties/devenv-obsoletestate-property.md) and introduce a new field with the desired length.
+If decreasing the length of the field is required, the recommended approach is to mark the field as [Obsolete Pending](../properties/devenv-obsoletestate-property.md) and introduce a new field with the desired length.
-Once all dependent extensions have uptaken the new field, you can mark the field as [Obsolete Removed](../properties/devenv-obsoletestate-property.md).
+Once all dependent extensions have uptaken the new field, you can mark the the original one as [Obsolete Removed](../properties/devenv-obsoletestate-property.md).

 ## Code examples triggering the rule